How to use OAuth2.0 authentication for Office 365 with Rebex Mail Pack, EWS, IMAP, POP3 or SMTP

 OAuth 2.0 authentication is quickly becoming a must-have feature for applications accessing cloud-based email services such as Microsoft 365 (Office 365, Outlook Online).
 Soon, it will be required.
 And although setting it up is relatively simple, there are many steps where things can easily go wrong.

-In this article, we will show how to implement a .NET desktop WPF application that uses Rebex Secure Mail components to access an Office 365 mailbox via EWS (Exchange Web Services), IMAP, POP3, or SMTP protocols.
-Apart from Rebex Secure Mail and a JSON parser, the application does not rely on third-party libraries.
+In this article, we will show how to implement a .NET desktop WPF application that uses Rebex Mail Pack libraries to access an Office 365 mailbox via EWS (Exchange Web Services), IMAP, POP3, or SMTP protocols.
+Apart from Rebex Mail Pack and a JSON parser, the application does not rely on third-party libraries.

 If your application is a service/daemon with no user present, see Office 365 with OAuth 2.0 in unattended (app-only) mode instead.